danielmiessler/fabric/README.md

 ## Functionality

-`fabric`'s main point is to make **Patterns** available to everyone in an open ecosystem, but it also includes two other components that make it possible to _build your own Personal AI Ecosystem_.
+`fabric`'s main function is to make **Patterns** available to everyone in an open ecosystem, i.e., to allow people to share and fork prompts in a transparent, scalable, and dependable way.

+But it also includes two other components that make it possible for AI enthusiasts and developers to _build your own Personal AI Ecosystem_.

 _In other words you can have your own server, with your own copy of `fabric`, running your own specific combination of **Patterns** for your specific use cases._

-Here are the three ecosystem pieces that work together.
+Here are the three `fabric` ecosystem pieces, and how they work together.

 - The **Mill** is the (optional) server that makes **Patterns** available.
 - **Patterns** are the actual AI use cases.